-This is Dr. Gary Yates leading us in a presentation of the book of Jeremiah.
-In session 2 he will continue the discussion of Jeremiah as an Old Testament prophet.
-In session 2 he will focus on the common misunderstandings regarding Old Testament prophets.
+This is Dr. Gary Yates, leading us in a presentation of the book of Jeremiah.
+In session 2.
+He will continue the discussion of Jeremiah as an Old Testament prophet.
+In session two, he will focus on the common misunderstandings in regard to Old Testament prophets.

 In our second session on the book of Jeremiah, we're continuing to think about the message of Jeremiah in light of the Old Testament prophets.
-Again, the prophets are a part of the Bible that many of us are not familiar with.
-It may be something that we haven't read or studied or heard many messages about in our churches.
-So in this session, I would like to talk about some common misunderstandings of the prophets and try to correct that and give us a better understanding of a portrait of Jeremiah as the spokesman of God.
+And again, the prophets are a part of the Bible that many of us are not familiar with.
+It may be something that we haven't read or studied, or heard many messages about in our churches.

+So, in this session, I would like to talk about some common misunderstandings of the prophets and try to correct that and give us a better understanding of a portrait of Jeremiah as a spokesman of God.
+Remember, in our last session, we talked about three things about the prophets that I think are very important.
+Number one, they are God's watchmen.